w.clusters: Clusters

 w.clusters.permanent_delete(cluster_id=clstr.cluster_id)

 Creates a new Spark cluster.
 This method will acquire new instances from the cloud provider if necessary.
+This method is asynchronous; the returned cluster_id can be used to poll the cluster status.
+When this method returns, the cluster will be in a PENDING state.
+The cluster will be usable once it enters a RUNNING state.
 Note: Databricks may not be able to acquire some of the requested nodes, due to cloud provider limitations (account limits, spot price, etc.) or transient network issues.

 If Databricks acquires at least 85% of the requested on-demand nodes, cluster creation will succeed.
 Otherwise the cluster will terminate with an informative error message.